-Through September 30, 2024, we have incurred significant operating losses and negative cash flows from operations.
+Through March 31, 2024, we had not generated any revenue from any sources, including from product sales, and have incurred significant operating losses and negative cash flows from operations.
 Although we received an EUA from the FDA for PEMGARDA in March 2024, we may continue to incur significant expenses and potential operating losses for the foreseeable future as we commercialize PEMGARDA and advance the development of our other product candidates.
-To date, we have financed our operations primarily with net proceeds of \$464.7 million from sales of our preferred stock, with aggregate net proceeds from our IPO in August 2021 of \$327.5 million, and with net proceeds of \$39.3 million from sales of our common stock under the Sales Agreement (as defined below).
-After receiving EUA in March 2024, we have also funded our operations from sales of PEMGARDA.
+To date, we have financed our operations primarily with net proceeds of \$464.7 million from sales of our preferred stock, and with aggregate net proceeds from our IPO in August 2021 of \$327.5 million.

 In December 2023, we entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), pursuant to which we may, at our option, offer and sell shares of our common stock, with a sales value of up to \$75.0 million, from time to time, through Cantor, acting as sales agent, in transactions deemed to be "at the market offerings", as defined in Rule 415 under the Securities Act of 1933, as amended.
 Cantor is entitled to a commission of 3% of the gross proceeds from any sales of such shares.
 In February 2024, we sold 9,000,000 shares of our common stock under the Sales Agreement at an average price of \$4.50 per share for \$39.3 million in net proceeds.
-As of September 30, 2024, \$34.5 million remained available for sale under the Sales Agreement.
+As of March 31, 2024, \$34.5 million remained available for sale under the Sales Agreement.

-As of September 30, 2024, we had cash and cash equivalents of \$106.9 million.
+As of March 31, 2024, we had cash and cash equivalents of \$189.4 million.